strjakub/meow/raport_5.md

 ## Optimized functions

-We changed architecture for optimized functions to be available out of the box in the library, without need to implement them each time when we want to use one of more popular ones.
-We included below functions:
+We changed the architecture for optimized functions to be available out of the box in the library, without need to implement them each time when we want to use one of the more popular ones.
+We included the below functions:
 - rastrigin (previously only implemented in example file, not in library)
 - translated rastrigin
 - styblinski-tang